|On This Page:|

 Please note: Students must pay the non-sponsored portion of their tuition by the due date or late payment charges may be assessed.

-SPONSORED BILLING SCHEDULE - SUMMER 2017 TERM - 2
+SPONSORED BILLING SCHEDULE - Spring 2018 TERM

 Engineering and Applied Science